VerifiedarXiv:2210.0274726 min

 Generation means solving the ODE (1) from t=0t = 0 to t=1t = 1, and a solver works by taking discrete steps.
 The cost is counted in function evaluations (NFE), one network call per step.
 Fewer steps means cheaper sampling, and how few you can get away with depends entirely on how curved the trajectory is.

 A straight, constant-speed path is the easy case.
 A solver that assumes straight lines between steps tracks it almost perfectly even with a handful of steps.
-A curved path makes the same coarse solver cut corners: it steps along a chord, misses the bend, and drifts off the true trajectory, so you have to add steps to keep up.
+On a curved path the same coarse solver steps along a chord, falling short of each bend and drifting off the true trajectory, so you have to add steps to keep up.
 That is the practical edge of the optimal-transport path.
 The paper measures it directly: matching the same numerical error, Flow Matching with the OT path needs roughly 60% of the function evaluations the diffusion path needs.

 Figure 5 · steps you can afford